fZickHundegger/protobuf-format-diff/README.md

 If two matching fields both have an enum or message type, then those enums and message types are also compared.

+The tool differences between fields with or without optional keyword.
+For the optional fields, the tool differences, wether a optional field was added to a request or response message.

 ### Enum comparison

 Enum values are matched by name (a binary comparison mode will be added where values are matched by ID number).